bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 So on my most recent vacation, I started reading a variety of sources on the interweb trying to piece together a picture of what tensors were all about.
-As usual, I'll skip the heavy formalities (partly because I probably couldn't do them justice) and try to explain the intuition instead using more basic maths.
+As usual, I'll skip the heavy formalities (partly because I probably couldn't do them justice) and instead try to explain the intuition using my usual approach of examples and more basic maths.
 I'll sprinkle in a bunch of examples and also try to relate it back to ML where possible.
 Hope you like it!

 ..
 TEASER_END